Chronic kidney disease (CKD) - Symptoms, causes, treatment

-Chronic kidney disease (CKD) is a condition characterized by a gradual loss of kidney function over time.
+Chronic kidney disease, also known as chronic renal disease or CKD, is a condition characterized by a gradual loss of kidney function over time.
 To read more about kidney function, see How Your Kidneys Work.
-CKD is also known as chronic renal disease.

 Chronic kidney disease & COVID-19

 Chronic kidney disease includes conditions that damage your kidneys and decrease their ability to keep you healthy by filtering wastes from your blood.
 If kidney disease worsens, wastes can build to high levels in your blood and make you feel sick.
 You may develop complications like:

 - nerve damage

 Kidney disease also increases your risk of having heart and blood vessel disease.
 These problems may happen slowly over a long time.
 Early detection and treatment can often keep chronic kidney disease from getting worse.
 When kidney disease progresses, it may eventually lead to kidney failure, which requires dialysis or a kidney transplant to maintain life.

 Kidney disease facts

 - 37 million American adults have CKD, and millions of others are at increased risk